-Three types of epidemiological studies of cancer contribute data to the assessment of carcinogenicity in humans - cohort studies, case-control studies and correlation studies.
+Three types of epidemiological studies of cancer contribute data to the assessment of carcinogenicity in humans-cohort studies, case-control studies and correlation studies.
 Rarely, results from randomized trials may be available.
-Case reports of cancer in humans exposed to particular agents are also reviewed.
+Case reports of cancer in humans are also reviewed.

-Cohort and case-control studies relate individual exposure to the agent under study to the occurrence of cancer in individuals, and provide an estimate of relative risk (ratio of incidence in those exposed to incidence in those not exposed) as the main measure of association.
-In correlation studies, the units of investigation are usually whole populations (e.g., in particular geographical areas or at particular times), and cancer incidence is related to a summary measure of the exposure of the population to the agent under study.
+Cohort and case-control studies relate individual exposures under study to the occurrence of cancer in individuals and provide an estimate of relative risk (ratio of incidence in those exposed to incidence in those not exposed) as the main measure of association.

+In correlation studies, the units of investigation are usually whole populations (e.g., in particular geographical areas or at particular times), and cancer frequency is related to a summary measure of the exposure of the population to the agent, mixture or exposure circumstance under study.
 Because individual exposure is not documented, however, a causal relationship is less easy to infer from correlation studies than from cohort and case-control studies.

-Case reports generally arise from a suspicion, based on clinical experience, that the concurrence of two events - that is, exposure to a particular agent and occurrence of a cancer - has happened rather more frequently than would be expected by chance.
+Case reports generally arise from a suspicion, based on clinical experience, that the concurrence of two events-that is, a particular exposure and occurrence of a cancer-has happened rather more frequently than would be expected by chance.
 Case reports usually lack complete ascertainment of cases in any population, definition or enumeration of the population at risk and estimation of the expected number of cases in the absence of exposure.